Askansz/TicTacToe/README.md

-# Stylish Tic Tac Toe Game 🎮
+# Tic Tac Toe Game 🎮

 A modern, beautifully designed Tic Tac Toe game built with HTML, CSS, and JavaScript.
 Features a sleek glass-morphism UI design with smooth animations and responsive gameplay.